 For a private company, a minimum number of required shareholders is 2, whereas, for a public company, you require a minimum of 7 shareholders.

 Legal formalities are sometimes very expensive and time-consuming, aren’t they?
 If you’re planning to start a public company, you better be prepared because there is a long list of legal formalities for forming a public company.
-Private companies have comparatively shorter list.
+Private companies have a comparatively shorter list.

-A public company is required to disclose their financial reports to public every quarter, as it will affect public investment; private companies are not subjected to any such compulsion.
+A public company is required to disclose their financial reports to the public every quarter, as it will affect public investment; private companies are not subjected to any such compulsion.

-Management and decision making becomes more complex and confusing in public companies as more number of shareholders are to be consulted.
-This complex procedure is eliminated in private company as the number of shareholders is less.
+Management and decision making becomes more complex and confusing in public companies as more number of shareholders is to be consulted.
+This complex procedure is eliminated in a private company as the number of shareholders is less.

-Managers of Public Company are focused on increasing the value of shares, whereas managers of the private company are more flexible in the short term and long term business decisions.
+Managers of Public companies are focused on increasing the value of shares, whereas managers of the private company are more flexible in the short term and long term business decisions.

 Private companies are not pressurized by the stock market and you don’t have to worry about shareholder expectations and interference as long as they work within the law.
 Shareholders in public companies are focused on current earnings and they exert pressure on the company to increase earnings.

 Managers of public companies are pressurized to increase earnings in the short term in order to increase the value of their stock.
 Private companies can focus on long-term earnings as such pressure is eliminated.

 You will be needing a lot of money for a public company.
-A public company requires minimum share capital of Rs.
+A public company requires a minimum share capital of Rs.
 5,00,000.
-For a private company, the earlier minimum number of share capital was Rs.
+For a private company, the earlier minimum number of the share capital was Rs.
 1,00,000, but now there is no such minimum compulsion.
 Therefore there is no pressure of fund requirements.

 It is obviously not appropriate, for competitors to know about your business secrets.
 Confidential information such as executive compensation, legal settlements, and other essential information cannot be kept reserved in public companies.
 Such information is more secure in a private company.